Biden will meet with parents of American journalist detained in Syria – KION546

 President Joe Biden said Monday he’s meeting with the parents of detained American journalist Austin Tice “today,” less than a week after another American imprisoned abroad was returned to the United States through a prisoner swap with Russia.

 Tice, a freelance journalist, was detained at a checkpoint near Damascus in August 2012 while reporting on the war in Syria.
-He’s a Texas native and a veteran of the US Marine Corps, and was a law student at Georgetown University.
+He’s a Texas native and a veteran of the US Marine Corps.
+He was a law student at Georgetown University.

 Biden’s confirmation of the upcoming meeting with Tice’s parents, Marc and Debra Tice, comes after White House Correspondents’ Association President Steven Portnoy made a direct plea for the President to work for the journalist’s freedom.
 CNN has reached out to the White House for details of the meeting.